-Abba have 'nothing to prove' - Benny
+Benny and Bjorn reveal more about new Abba songs

 "Literally, sitting in a room, and with every move and learning what moves when - it's 87 moves I do in all.
 And having to do it in time, to the right bit of the music.
 It was a challenge."

-The chess games are exact recreations of those played by real-life grandmasters Bobby Fischer and Yuri Andropov - who the two main characters are said to be loosely based on.
+The chess games are exact recreations of real-life games played by US and Russian grandmasters.

 Ball added: "The only way, I think, of doing a show like this is to do it with that size of an orchestra, that size of a cast.
 Because the music, the orchestration, that sort of classical feel that suddenly turns into this awesome rock band, it's the best score."